hpgavin/HPGdaac/README.md

 HPGdaac <test configuration filename> <measured data filename>
 ```
 ... **HPGdaac** configures the internal parameters of the HPADDA analog-to-digital converter, opens a window for plotting the data in real time, and asks if the user is ready.
-Pressing "[enter]" or "Y [enter]" intiates the test.
+Pressing "[enter]" or "Y [enter]" initiates the test.
 Digitized data is displayed to the screen the instant it is measured.
 When the test is complete
-**HPGdaac** writes the data to the measured data file (a plain text file) in which the provided *<measured data filename>* is appended by a date-time stamp of the test.
+**HPGdaac** writes the data to the measured data file (a plain text file) in which the provided *measured data file* is appended by a date-time stamp of the test.
 The user may then choose to delete or retain the data file.

 ### Measured data file header and format

 Every data file created by **HPGdaac** has a standard twelve-line header and columns of space delimited data in units of least significant bit (LSB).
 The WaveShare HPADDA board implements a (8 channel, 24 bit) ADS1256 analog-to-digital converter.
-A voltage value of 0 corresponse to an digital value of 0 and a voltage value ofequal to the measurement range  corresponse to a digital value of   2<sup>23</sup>-1 (8388607).
+A voltage value of 0 corresponds to an digital value of 0 and a voltage value equal to the measurement range  corresponds to a digital value of   2<sup>23</sup>-1 (8388607).
 The digitized voltage increment for a five volt measuring range is 5/(2<sup>23</sup>-1), about 0.6 micro-volts.

 For example, running ...
 ```